Biden ordering stopgap help as talks start on big aid plan

 But not all components of the package are popular among Republicans, and that could delay passage in ways that could injure the economy.
 Psaki stressed that Biden wants any deal to be bipartisan and that the process of meeting with lawmakers to talk through the plan is just beginning.

 Biden must balance the need for immediate aid against the risk of prolonged negotiations.
-Psaki said that Biden would not take options off the table but later added, “Part of the discussion we’ll be having with members is, what do you want to cut?”
+Psaki told ABC’s “Good Morning America” on Friday that Biden is “not going to take tools off the table” as he looks to bring Republicans to the table, and she argued that the back-and-forth is “exactly how it should work.”

+“We’ll figure out what the sausage looks like when it comes out of the machine,” she said.

 Neil Bradley, chief policy officer at the Chamber, told reporters Thursday that Congress should act fast to approve the roughly $400 billion for national vaccination and reopening schools and other elements of the plan with bipartisan support, rather than drag out negotiations.